harrytam/A-Comparison-of-Naive-Bayes-and-Random-Forest-on-Mushroom-Poisonous-/README.md

-# INM431-Machine-Learning
+# A Comparison of Naïve Bayes and Random Forest on Mushroom Poisonous
 == Instructions ==

-Below are the five matlab code files used in this machine learning project.
+One Jupyter Notebook and five Matlab code files used in this machine learning project.
+'mushroom_data_visualization_harrytamhoyin':
+This is used for data cleaning and data visualization.

 'mushroom_naive_bayes_training_harrytamhoyin':
 This is used to generate and train the best Naive Bayes model.